-The City of East Grand Rapids has adopted these Stormwater Standards and the Schedule of Fees by resolution on , 2021.
-Revisions to the standards or fees will be subject to review and approval by the City Commission.
+The City Commission has adopted these Stormwater Standards and the Schedule of Fees [by resolution] on , 2021.
+Revisions to the standards or fees will be subject to review and approval by City Commission.

 Revisions to the standards affecting MS4 permit requirements must be reviewed and approved by the DEQ.